 The Anatomy of a Request

-Anytime a call is made to a server using a REST API, that is considered an API request.
+Anytime a call is made to a server using a REST API, that is considered an API integration request.
 And while the outcome happens quickly and quite simply, there is actually a lot that goes into making that request itself.

 The endpoint of a REST API is a unique URL that represents an object or group of objects of data.
 Each API request has its own endpoint, which is what the HTTP client is directed at in order to interact with data resources.

 HTTP methods (which will be explained in further detail below) are an integral part of a RESTful API request.
 These methods – GET, POST, PUSH, PATCH, and DELETE – correspond to create, read, update, and delete resources.